 The Master of Divinity Double Competency Degree Program at Louisville Seminary is designed to meet the needs of people who seek to be fully accredited and authorized to practice an additional profession as well as the ministry.
 The Double Degree program also offers the Master of Arts in Marriage and Family Therapy with the Master of Arts (Religion), in addition to the option with the Master of Divinity.

-Each of these degree components helps the student integrate biblical study, theology, faith, and spirituality in theological work.
+Each of these degree components helps the student integrate biblical study, theology, and faith in theological work.
 While only the Master of Divinity can lead to ordination, each program offers a broad theological understanding to enhance the student's Christian commitment in professional life and work.

 Double Degree Options

-The Double Competency program at Louisville Seminary offers seven concentrations:
+The Double Competency program at Louisville Seminary offers the following concentrations: